Python virtual environments¶

 programs (i.e. a distribution provides the

-Each distribution comes in multiple versions that's able to interpret the Python programming language - e.g Python 3.8, 3.9 etc.
+Each distribution supports multiple versions of the Python programming language e.g., Python 3.8 and Python 3.9.

 Installation of a distribution¶